sunesimonsen/7W17732/Readme.md

 Each of the libraries will be explained below.

-The lab uses the <a href="https://github.com/jayway/maven-lab-plugin">maven-lab-plugin</a> and gradually progress towards a final Twitter client.
+The lab uses the <a href="https://github.com/jayway/maven-lab-plugin">maven-lab-plugin</a> and gradually progress towards a more or less working Twitter client.

-<strong>Upon finishing a step in the lab all of your changes will be replace by a correct solution</strong>.
+**Upon finishing a step in the lab all of your changes will be replace by a correct solution**.
 That means you don't have to complete a step correctly in order to advance to the next step.

 Hope you will have fun!